Perform an engagement in OnPoint PCR

 To see all documents available in OnPoint PCR, select More Actions () | Hidden Items.

-Perform the engagement acceptance
+Perform the engagement acceptance and planning

 Open the 1-110 Engagement Acceptance and Continuance document.
 This document contains a set of questions designed to determine the scope and nature of your engagement.